InnoFail/processing/p5js/readme.md

 # Simple And Elegent UI
 ***UI library*** is simple to learn and easy to use and yet a very powerful library in terms of making 2D ui.
 It is applicable to p5.js library and can be used to make 2d-ui for games either 2d or 3d games .
 I has provided some beautiful themes in help.js file , simply include it into your html file and you are good to go.
-Fortunately , it supports all the rotations and translations, but after rotations the point_in algorithm doesnot work on ui childs(created by copy()), that is, clicked , hovered, focused functions stops working for rotated ui's child only works on parent, even if the rotations are applied on any child.
-But all rotations and translations can be used for decorations.
+UnFortunately , it supports no rotations .

 ### ***Topics***
 - Constructors